 Before you really do get your iPhone repaired or get a new one, you should try some small solutions yourself, maybe you can get your iPhone to work through these solutions.
 So here are 5 things to do when your iPhone keeps crashing:

 iPhone Crashes and Freezes?
 Try these 5 Steps First

-The below steps are applicable for all models of iPhones, including the older models of iPhone 6, 6s and Plus.
-Maybe the buttons and iOS interface vary depends on the device.
+The below steps are applicable for all models of iPhones like 13, 12 Pro, 11/X and even the older models of iPhone 6, 6s and Plus.
+Depending on the device, buttons and the iOS interface may vary.

 Solution 1: Soft Reset your iPhone

 A soft reset which is a simple restart of the iPhone is helpful when some apps are not working properly or crashing or the iPhone isn’t able to make some basic functions.
 Also, this method will be helpful to restore the Wi-Fi or mobile network connectivity issues.

 You can restart your iPhone by long-pressing the power button and turning off the phone and then turning it on.
 There is another way to do a soft reset, just follow these simple steps:

 1. Press and hold the Power button and Home button simultaneously for about 10 seconds until you see the Apple logo.

 2. Release the Power and Home buttons after the Apple logo appears on your iPhone’s screen.